PCfVW/Simple-HTN-Planner/README.md

 4. Get the master branch to get a stable version which (only) runs the travel example.

-5. The Blocksworld branch is now closer to PyHop's Python code and also runs the travel example correctly; only the first should-fail & should-succeed blocks world examples run correctly.
+5. The Blocksworld branch is now closer to PyHop's Python code and also runs the travel example correctly; all travel examples and all blocks world examples run correctly.

+6. Get the blocks world branch to get a stable version which runs all examples (both travel and blocks world).